jpowerj/dsps/ch01/01-08-combinatorial-methods.md

 :::
 :::

-**Note: Using Two Different Methods in the Same Problem**.
+## Note: Using Two Different Methods in the Same Problem

 Part (a) of @exm-1-8-7 is another example of using two different counting methods in the same problem.
 Part (b) illustrates another general technique.
 In this part, we broke the event of interest into several disjoint subsets and counted the numbers of outcomes separately for each subset and then added the counts together to get the total.
 In many problems, it can require several applications of the same or different counting methods in order to count the number of outcomes in an event.
 The next example is one in which the elements of an event are formed in two parts (multiplication rule), but we need to perform separate combination calculations to determine the numbers of outcomes for each part.

 ::: {.callout-tip}
 ::: {#exm-1-8-8}